jekyll/jekyll/docs/_docs/themes.md

 ## Understanding gem-based themes

-When you [create a new Jekyll site](/docs/quickstart) (by running the `jekyll new <PATH>` command), Jekyll installs a gem-based theme called [Minima](https://github.com/jekyll/minima).
+When you [create a new Jekyll site](/docs/quickstart) (by running the `jekyll new <PATH>` command), Jekyll installs a site that uses a gem-based theme called [Minima](https://github.com/jekyll/minima).

-With gem-based themes, some of the theme directories and files are stored in the gem, hidden from view in your Jekyll project.
-As a result, the files and directories shown for your site are only part of all the theme's files.
-In the case of Minima, you see only the following:
+With gem-based themes, some of the site's directories (such as the `assets`, `_layouts`, `_includes`, and `_sass` directories) are stored in the theme-gem, hidden from your immediate view.
+Yet all of the necessary directories will be read and processed during Jekyll's build process.

+In the case of Minima, you see only the following files in your Jekyll site directory:

 ```
 ├── Gemfile